-You can walk right in to see this ceiling painted by Athos Menaboni.
+You can (update: you can no longer) walk right in to see this ceiling painted by Athos Menaboni.

 Residence Inn Atlanta Downtown.
 In it's day it was Atlanta's tallest and remains one of Atlanta's finest.

 Francis Palmer Smith designed three office buildings in downtown Atlanta, the Orr, the Oliver, and the Rhodes-Haverty.
 Each has an extraordinary jewel box lobby.

 The lighting is subdued so you have to slow down and look.

 I feel awkward standing here staring at the ceiling, so I'm always ready to flash my official Architecture Tourist ID.

 As some point they installed drop ceiling.

 Restoration Craftsmen restored the ceiling sometime prior to 1991 and were fortunate that Mr.Menabonie lived to age 94.